ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/06-electrostatics.md

 > ## Challenge: Electrostatic interactions
 >
-> Which of the following statements is incorrect?
-> For more accurate electrostatic calculations you need to:
+> What would you do to improve electrostatic calculations accuracy?
-> 1. Decrease grid spacing
+> 1. Increase grid spacing
-> 2. Increase the grid dimensions
+> 2. Lower the grid dimensions
-> 3. Increase direct space tolerance
-> 4. Increase the interpolation order
+> 3. Reduce the interpolation order
+> 4. Make direct space tolerance smaller
 >
 > > ## Solution
 > >